 BY: T. Franklin Murphy | October 1, 2018 (modified January 19, 2023)

-The narcissist presents a special challenge on relationships.
-The characteristics common for a narcissist typically are disastrous for relationships.
-Often escape is the best recourse.
+The characteristics common of narcissism typically are disastrous for relationships.
+Often leaving is the only recourse.

 We don’t plan it.
 It’s not our goal to be entangled with a self-serving ass.
 But occasionally, after the dust settles, we realize our partner isn’t the dreamy prince (or princess) we thought.
 We are then tasked with escaping the nightmare.
 We have seen enough movies, watched too many true crime dramas, to know that leaving can be dangerous.
 I want to bust a myth, however.
 Not all narcissists are evil.
 While breaking free from their grasps may be challenging, it typically won’t be fatal.
 Moving forward, away from the terror, may be the only path to a sane existence.
 These changes strike at the heart of the narcissist's sense of importance, leaving must be done with caution and planning, attending to danger signs, and utilizing resources.